welikeheon/vocabulary-trainer/README.md

 - list: Lists all word pairs in the vocabulary.

 - test: Query vocabulary.
 You can leave the modus by entering a "#"-character.
+Then your accomplished result will be displayed.

 - reset: Empties the list of stored word pairs.